Banbhore: Ruins

 Archaeological findings show that the city consisted of an enclosed area surrounded by a stone and mud wall.
 The citadel was divided into eastern and western sections by a fortified stone wall in the center.
 The eastern part contains ruins of a mosque with an inscription dating to 727 AD, sixteen years after the conquest of Sindh, indicating the best-preserved example of the earliest mosques in the region.
 The remains of the mosque were discovered in 1960.
 Remains of houses, streets, and other buildings have been found both within and outside the citadel.
-Contemporary stone buildings from the three periods are also uncovered in the area including a palatial stone building with semi-circular shape, a Shiva temple from the Hindu period, and a mosque.
+Contemporary stone buildings from the three periods are also uncovered in the area including a palatial stone building with semi-circular shape, a temple, possibly from the Buddhist period or earlier, and a mosque.
 Three gateways to the citadel were also uncovered during excavations.

 Bhanbhore Port

 Bhanbhore was a medieval port city deriving its wealth from imported ceramic and metal goods, an industrial sector, and trade.
 The city was strategically located at the mouth of the Indus, linking it with rest of the Indo-Scythians and Indo-Parthians and international traders in the Indian Ocean.
 Archaeological findings show a half-submerged anchorage structure with solid stone foundation, which may have been used for berthing cargo boats.
 However, the port was abandoned when the Indus river shifted its position and the creek was silted.